 Queen Elizabeth II opens the Sydney Opera House, constructed from precast concrete panels supported by precast concrete ribs.

 1999 — Greenwich Mansion Proves That Prefab Can Be Premium

-An 8,900-square-foot Georgian-style mansion is constructed in Greenwich, Connecticut, from customized, factory-built modules.
+An 8,900 square foot Georgian-style mansion is constructed in Greenwich, Connecticut from customised, factory-built modules.
 The project is completed three months faster than expected and shows that upscale homes can be prefabricated.

 2018 — Precast Plungies Make Pool Ownership More Achievable